 The Auto Page Rewrite command is a combination of the Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-In Erase commands.
-With the Auto Page Rewrite command, a page of data is first transferred from the main memory to the Buffer and then the same data is programmed back into the same page of main memory, essentially "refreshing" the contents of that page.
-To start the Auto Page Rewrite operation with the optional DataFlash-L page size (264 bytes), a 1-byte opcode, 58h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9-PA0) that specify the page in main memory to be rewritten, and nine dummy bits.
+With the Auto Page Rewrite command, a page of data is first transferred from the main memory to Buffer 1 or Buffer 2 and then the same data (from Buffer 1 or Buffer 2) is programmed back into the same page of main memory, essentially "refreshing" the contents of that page.
+To start the Auto Page Rewrite operation with the optional DataFlash-L page size (528 bytes), a 1-byte opcode, 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes comprised of two dummy bits, 12 page address bits (PA11-PA0) that specify the page in main memory to be rewritten, and 10 dummy bits.

-To initiate an Auto Page Rewrite with the a default page size (256 bytes), the opcode 58h must be clocked into the device followed by three address bytes consisting of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory that is to be rewritten, and eight dummy bits.
-When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will first transfer data from the page in main memory to the Buffer and then program the data from the Buffer back into same page of main memory.
-The operation is internally self-timed and should take place in a maximum time of t{EP} .
+To initiate an Auto Page Rewrite with the a default page size (512 bytes), the opcode 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes consisting of three dummy bits, 12 page address bits (A20 - A9) that specify the page in the main memory that is to be rewritten, and nine dummy bits.
+When a low-to-high transition occurs on the \overline{CS} pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
+The operation is internally self-timed and should take place in a maximum time of t{EP}.
 During this time, the RDY/BUSY Status Register will indicate that the part is busy.

-If a sector is programmed or reprogrammed sequentially page by page and the possibility does not exist that there will be a page or pages of static data, then the programming algorithm shown in Figure 26-1 on page 56 is recommended; otherwise, if there is a chance that there may be a page or pages of a sector that will contain static data, then the programming algorithm shown in Figure 26-2 on page 57 is recommended.
+If a sector is programmed or reprogrammed sequentially page by page and the possibility does not exist that there will be a page or pages of static data, then the programming algorithm shown in Figure 26-1 on page 55 is recommended.
+Otherwise, if there is a chance that there may be a page or pages of a sector that will contain static data, then the programming algorithm shown in Figure 26-2 on page 56 is recommended.